tombetthauser/building-a-solar-server-maybe/README.md

 * lowtech design meant to radically reduce server energy use
 * internet meant to [dematerialise society and decrease energy use](https://www.bcg.com/publications/2012/energy-environment-technology-industries-smarter-2020-role-ict-driving-sustainable-future.aspx)
 * internet is a [large / growing consumer of energy](https://solar.lowtechmagazine.com/2015/10/can-the-internet-run-on-renewable-energy.html)
-* the internet uses three times more energy than all current wind and solar power (source?)
+* the internet uses three times more energy than all current wind and solar power (?)
 * almost all pv solar panels are produced in china
 * chinese energy grid is twice as carbonized and half as effecient as europe's
 * web content is becoming increasingly resource intensive